How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 * This ensures the system returns to normal operation.

-for clarity, but you may need to remove them for the file to save correctly.
+for clarity in the example configuration file, but you may need to remove them to save the file correctly.

 {